Gaurav890/bridgechild/context.md

 - File Security: Type validation, size limits, virus scanning
 - PII Protection: Automatic redaction in communications
 - Child Safety: No direct unmoderated contact, NGO oversight required

-The project is technically sound with a fully functional backend and basic frontend, but requires significant UI/UX improvement to meet professional standards for a social cause platform.